snipem/gt7dashboard/README.md

 ### Get Telemetry of a Demonstration lap or Replay

 Enable the "Always Record" checkbox to always record replays.
-Otherwise will only the laps you are actually driving are recorded.
+Otherwise, will only the laps you are actually driving are recorded.

 ## How to run

 You will have to have a running Python installation.
 Look [here](https://wiki.python.org/moin/BeginnersGuide/Download) for instructions.

+* If you are on Windows
+  * Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/

-* If you are on Windows edit the file `run.bat` and replace `<...>` with your IP address.
-Run the file with a double click afterwards.
+  * Run the file `run.bat` with a double click

-* If you are on MacOS edit the file `run.command` and replace `<...>` with your IP address.
-Run the file with a double click afterwards.
+* If you are on MacOS run the file `run.command`

-* If you are on Linux edit the file `run.sh` and replace `<...>` with your IP address.
-Run the file with a double click afterwards.
+* If you are on Linux run the file `run.sh`

 The commands `pip3` or `python3` may be different on your OS.
 Try `pip` or `python` instead.

 ## How to run for experienced users

 1. (Once) `pip3 install -r requirements.txt` to install Python dependencies
+   1. On Windows: Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/

-2. (Optional) Download the list of car names with `python3 helper/download_cars_csv.py`.
+2. (Optional, Once) Download the list of car names with `python3 helper/download_cars_csv.py`.
 Without this file, car names will only show as `CAR-ID-123`.
 3. Running the Dashboard
+    - (Mac/Linux) `bokeh serve .` (when inside the  `gt7dashboard` folder)
+    - (Windows) `python -m bokeh serve .`  (when inside the `gt7dashboard` folder)
+4. (Optional) Running the Dashboard with a custom IP
    - (Mac/Linux) `GT7_PLAYSTATION_IP=<CONSOLE IP ADDRESS> bokeh serve .` (when inside the  `gt7dashboard` folder)
    - (Windows) `set GT7_PLAYSTATION_IP=<CONSOLE IP ADDRESS>` and `python -m bokeh serve .`  (when inside the `gt7dashboard` folder)